 For Healthcare Professionals

-In vitro studies have shown that lavender oil has weak estrogenic and antiandrogenic activities that may alter estrogen and androgen signaling pathways (14).
+Lavender oil has weak estrogenic and antiandrogenic activities that could alter estrogen and androgen signaling pathways (14).